arqex/react-datetime/migrateToV3.md

 ## What's new in react-datetime v3
 Version 3 is a big refactor of react-datetime.
 We have tried to not to change the API drastically, but some of the props has been renamed or removed, trying to make them clearer for the developer.
 A complete list of changes is:

-* The props are read directly when possible, don't deriving the state from them when possible.
+* The props are read directly when possible, not deriving the state from them anymore.
 * `disableCloseOnClickOutside` prop is now `closeOnClickOutside` (avoid double negations).
 * `onBlur` and `onFocus` props are renamed to `onClose` and `onOpen` since they had nothing to do with the blur event and it was misleading for some users.
 If we want to listen to the input's `onBlur` and `onFocus` use `inputProps`.
 * Time is not updated anymore on right clicks.